Bettercallme1/static-content/docs/faq.md

 4. The minimum withdrawal amount is $10

 5. When you request a payout, a 1.25% transfer fee will be deducted by our payment partner from the amount requested.
 Referral Payouts are processed in USD and converted to your account's currency.
-Please note that Bettercallme does not have control over the currency exchange rates imposed by your bank.
+Please note that Bettercallme does not have control over the currency exchange rates or any additional charges imposed by your bank.